-Hanging pictures and artwork is as much an artistic process as it is a finishing touch for a picture’s presentation.
-If you think it’s as easy as mounting a frame on the wall, think again.
+Hanging pictures and artworks are as much an artistic process as it is a finishing touch for a picture’s presentation.
+If you think it’s as easy as mounting a frame on a wall, think again.
 There are elements like balance, contrast, placement, spacing, color, and proportion that have to be taken into account.

 Whether you want to hang a Van Gogh classic or a poster, the truth is, anything will look good when framed.
 So to come up with a beautifully arranged gallery wall, here’s a step-by-step guide on what to do:

 Measurements count.
 This will prove true especially when hanging your first photo.
 Measure the width of the wall where you will be hanging the picture.
 Then divide it by two and mark this halfway point.

 Settle on a picture height

 The ideal height of a picture is eye level for the average adult.

 Make a mark at the top of the frame near the mark at the center

 Make a pencil mark at the top of your frame where it rests against the wall.